andrewwhitten/awesome-salesforce-architect/README.md

 You can't learn everything, but Salesforce seldom exists in isolation.
 Although keeping everying on one platform is attractive, it is still important to know when to leverage other technology when appropriate:

 * [Amazon Web Services](https://aws.amazon.com/featured-partners/salesforce/) - AWS is the 'official' cloud partner to Salesforce, with both companies building connectors between their services
-* [Microsoft Azure](https://azure.microsoft.com/) - Although considered a competitor to Salesforce, the Azure platform is found in many customers and it is completely feasible to integrate services in Salesforce
+* [Microsoft Azure](https://azure.microsoft.com/) - Although considered a competitor to Salesforce, the Azure platform is found in many customers and it is completely feasible to integrate services in Salesforce.
+You can connect to Azure storage, or leverage Azure AD for SSO.
 * [Microsoft Office 365](https://www.office.com/) - Microsoft's other cloud service is also pervasive, and Salesforce also offer connectors to OneDrive, Outlook and Teams